By Brad Kristiansen, DC

 Turns out she had a little dinky puncture wound from a 3-week-old kitten on a point right by her nail bed on one finger.
 She said, “I remember it because it hurt like crazy.
 It bled for almost a half an hour.”
 That was it!
 This was the worst scar I have ever seen that I never saw, because I couldn’t see it when it was found.

-We have a protocol where we treat an active scar with either wheat germ oil (because wheat germ oil will help the body reorganize the neurology) or we use what’s called low-level light therapy.
+We have a protocol where we address an active scar with either wheat germ oil (because wheat germ oil will help the body reorganize the neurology) or we use what’s called low-level light therapy.
 The low-level light therapy also does the same thing that the wheat germ oil does, but it does it a little more intensely.
 I grabbed my device and started shining it on that scar.
 Within about 10 or 15 seconds she started reacting.

-All I had seen was Dr. Ulan on a VHS tape where he said to find the scar and do a 1-minute trial treatment to see if that is going to help the patient.
+All I had seen was Dr. Ulan on a VHS tape where he said to find the scar and do a 1-minute trial to see if that is going to help the patient.

-So, I was doing a 1-minute trial treatment and she reacted.
+So, I was doing a 1-minute trial and she reacted.
 I asked her what was going on, and she goes, “My arm is starting to tingle.”
 And her arm started working again!

 This was just from using the basic Nutrition Response Testing standard protocol.